 Agencies sponsoring major projects, such as center grants, sometimes require the submitting institution to show support for the project by offering to contribute in some way, termed “Institutional Support”.
 The support is detailed in a letter attached to the proposal, but it is not considered to be part of the project budget.
 Institutional support expenses are not added to the research base when calculating the Facilities and Administration (F&A) rate.
 This differs from “cost-sharing”, which is defined as direct expenses for a sponsored project that are borne by the institution rather than the sponsor.

-If you are HSPH faculty and wish to learn more about requesting Institutional Support for a funding proposal, please see the HSPH Institutional Support Process Overview.
+If you are SPH faculty and wish to learn more about requesting Institutional Support for a funding proposal, please see the SPH Institutional Support Process Overview.

 If you wish to learn more about HMS/HSDM’s institutional support policy, please contact your SPA office as soon as you become aware of the sponsor’s requirement for contributing institutional support.